TZstatsADS/Fall2016--proj1-grp3/README.md

 Term: Fall 2016

-+ Team #
++ Team 3
-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Women in the Work Force
 + Team members
-	+ team member 1
+	+ Kanghui Jiang
-	+ team member 2
+	+ Erica Kilbride
-	+ team member 3
+	+ Hayoung Kim
-	+ team member 4
+	+ Wanyi Zhang
-	+ team member 5
+	+ Catherine Zhao
-+ Project summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: We are investigating women in the workforce.
+We are trying to understand what properties that could potentially help a women to have a higher income.
+We will be using race, education, marriage status, motherhood, location, and a combination of those to help identify what qualities will help a women.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.